vincedes3/CitizenPremium/README.md

 ## History

-I found out a few weeks ago how to interact with Citizen app, I contacted them 5 times but they didn't get back to me.
+I found out how to interact with Citizen app

 So here's the free tweak

-Tried on : iPhone 13, iOS 17.5.1, Citizen 0.1192.0
+Latest build tested on : iOS 26.1, Citizen 0.1267.0

 ## How to install?